braver/programmingfonts/blog.md

 https://github.com/belluzj/fantasque-sans

 # Fifteen

-"Fifteen is a faux bitmap font.
+>"Fifteen is a faux bitmap font.
 This font is designed to be used as a monotype font for use in a terminal, or at a larger size, to look like an over scaled bitmap.
 It is designed for 15 pixel use.
-It is as narrow as I could make it, and works well in a 132 column terminal window.
-It is, of course, monospaced and has clearly distinct 1I and l, and the zero is slashed.
-Character set is limited in this first release to ascii + smart quotes."
+It is as narrow as I could make it, and works well in a 132 column terminal window."
 [...](http://openfontlibrary.org/en/font/fifteen)

+This is not just some programming font.
+It's designed like a bitmap font, but built as an outline font for maximum compatibility.
+That does however mean it only looks good at 15 pixels.
+Indeed, it seems it could not have been made any more narrow:it is supremely efficient at getting lots of code on the screen without sacrificing readability.
+Fifteen is nearly halve the width of Cousine or Droid Sans, ideal for digging though log files.

+2013, pixel, narrow

 By **James Kilfiger** (2013?)
 *Alias: fifteen - License: SIL OFL*